Raghav-Guru/hadoopssl/README.md

 **Step 20**: Verify if Ambari  shows metrics in dashboard and also verify if quick links for hdfs/yarn/mr are accessible on https.

+Note: You can use the script in the link https://github.com/Raghav-Guru/Create-CA-signed-certs-in-JKS-format-keystore to automate the process of creating keystore/truststore.
+Prior to using the script please undesrstand the above procedure which would help in troubleshooting the ssl issues.